My new favourite cheesecake recipe!

 - Once the sugar has caramelized, carefully but quickly add the toasted nuts and stir with a wooden spoon until they are evenly coated.

 - Pour the coated nuts onto the lined baking tray and allow to cool.

 - When cooled, break or cut the nut brittle into pieces, leaving some nuts whole while halving others.
 Store in an airtight container until ready to serve.

 - Put the butter and sugar in a large, heavy bottomed saucepan.

 - Over medium heat, stir constantly for 7 – 10 minutes until the mixture becomes a dark golden, smooth caramel.
 It will look granular for a long time before it starts to turn brown and melt.

-- Once the desired color is reached, carefully add the cream, (it will bubble up and steam) stirring vigorously until the cream is fully incorporated.
+- Once the desired colour is reached, carefully add the cream, (it will bubble up and steam) stirring vigorously until the cream is fully incorporated.

 - Remove from heat and set aside to cool for 15 minutes before transferring to a heatproof jug or glass jar.
 It will thicken as it cools.

 - Dust the sides and edges of the top of the chilled cheesecake with the icing sugar.

 - Gently reheat the caramel sauce in the microwave just until it is soft enough to pour (you don’t want it to be too hot).